 Some examples of the data you can find:

-• Gender and racial/ethnicity data - all the data is found in sections B-1 and B-2
+• Gender and racial/ethnicity data - Sections B-1 and B-2

-• Percentage of women who join sororities - see section F-1
+• Percentage of women who join sororities - Section F-1

 • A — General Information: The type of college—private or public, single-gender or co-ed, degrees offered, and so on—and the college’s contact information.